Home

 How to do Salesforce data migration like a pro

-Detailed practical steps for Salesforce developers to perform a mindful data migration – proper tools, preparation, and safety tips included.
+Detailed practical steps for developers to perform a mindful Salesforce data migration with proper tools, preparation, and safety tips included.

 stairs on a pink background

-Data migration in Salesforce means transferring a certain amount of data from one storage, platform, or system to another with one or both of them being Salesforce-based.
-It is a common task that occurs both in daily admin operations in the CRM and in large strategic business processes.
-This is also a complex task that requires dealing with big volumes of data and data structures.
+In simple terms, it means transferring a certain amount of data from one storage, platform, or system to another, with one or both of them being Salesforce-based.
+Salesforce data migration is a common task that occurs both in daily admin operations in the CRM and in large strategic business processes.
+This is also a complex data migration process that requires dealing with large volumes of data and different data structures.

 The data migration tools you choose are just as important as the process itself.
-A solid tool will save a great deal of time and resources, and prevent any unnecessary headaches.
+A solid data migration software will save a great deal of time and resources, and prevent unnecessary errors.

-Here are a few points you should consider when choosing the tools for data migration:
+Here are a few points you should consider when choosing a data migration tool for data migration in Salesforce:

-Some professional recommendations from the Noltic's dev team include:
+Some professional recommendations from our dev team include:

-Yes, Microsoft Excel is exceptional in dealing with data, and it’s a great data migration tool in Salesforce.
-It supports all the needed data formats, the data is displayed in a readable table which you can sort and filter, and formulas are great for data transformation and linking related records.
+Microsoft Excel is exceptional in dealing with data, and it’s a great data migration tool in Salesforce.
+It supports all the needed data formats, the data is displayed in a readable table, which you can sort and filter, and formulas are great for data transformation and linking related records.

-Salesforce Inspector Chrome extension, on the other hand, provides you with a good and convenient Salesforce interface allowing you to easily work with the Salesforce database.
+Salesforce Inspector Chrome extension, on the other hand, provides you with a good and convenient Salesforce interface, allowing you to easily work with the database and manage Salesforce data import.
 The best part is that Salesforce Inspector supports Excel data format.
-It means you can omit the pile of intermediate import/export files, and copy data directly into Excel instead.
-Then, from Excel, you can transfer it right into Salesforce Inspector.
+It means you can omit the pile of intermediate import/export files and copy data directly into Excel instead.
+Then, from Excel, you can transfer it right into Salesforce Inspector, forming a lightweight data migration pipeline.

-SFDX Data Move Utility plugin (SFDMU) is an sfdx plugin created specifically for salesforce migration.
+SFDX Data Move Utility (SFDMU) is an SFDX plugin created specifically for Salesforce to Salesforce data migration.
 Its features are well documented, and it can handle related records migrations.
-It’s great for SF-to-SF migrations
+It’s one of the most reliable Salesforce data migration tools for developers.

 Programming languages

-To achieve the desired outcome, a good amount of time should be allocated to planning the data migration process in Salesforce.
+To achieve the desired outcome, a good amount of time should be allocated to planning the data migration strategy.
 The first step of preparation includes analyzing business data and understanding the level of its complexity.

 It’s at this point that you’ll need to select the right data migration tool.

-After that, you can start laying down the migration pipeline, describing where you will take source data, how you will transform and map records, and how you will insert them into the target environment.
+After that, you can start laying out the data migration pipeline, describing where you will take source data, how you will transform and map records, and how you will insert them into the target environment.

 Reviewing the source data

-First of all, let's take a look at the source data to understand its structure.
+First of all, let's take a look at the source data to understand its structure, anticipate data migration challenge, and refine your data migration checklist.
 The table below shows a common example of old data that should be imported into Salesforce.
 We will use this data set as an example in the following parts of the article.
 Please note that in a real migration scenario, you will have to deal with hundreds or thousands of records, and the number of columns will be much greater.

 Company Comments Customer Name Customer Email Last Call Contract Amount Contract End Date